LEOB3TA/MiniC_ANTLR/README.md

 The interface is divided in two part:
 - input area -> where you can write your code
-- output area -> where the program print the result of evaluation
+- output area -> where the program prints the result of evaluation

 First you have to write some code in the input area or open a file with your code via File menu, after that through the Command menu you can choose :
 - Check -> check token and grammar
 - Evaluate -> after a check, evaluate your code
 - Print parse tree -> print the parse tree

-The output is write to the output area
+The output is written to the output area

-You can save your input and your output in a file by File menu
+You can save your input and your output in a file via the File menu

 # Features